gradosphera/telegram-apps/apps/docs/platform/methods.md

 |-------|----------|----------------------------------------------------------------------|
 | data  | `string` | Data to send to a bot.
 Should not have size of more than 4096 bytes. |

+> [!WARNING]
+> This method only works when the mini app was opened via [KeyboardButton](https://core.telegram.org/bots/webapps#keyboard-button-mini-apps).

 ### `web_app_device_storage_clear`

 Available since: **v9.0**